 Our forestry, on the other hand, is a pretty safe investment.
 We know exactly what we are up for, what the laws governing it are, how it works, when we get a return and how much that return is likely to be.
 Is it a fabulous return?
 No, but it is a solid reliable product that meets our needs and we have used money we are reliant on for a successful retirement.
 It is a long term product that so far has acted exactly as expected.

 It is important to get some diversity in your portfolio.
-This takes time and effort and lots of research and as I mentioned above being open and upfront about your financial situation and what you are looking for.
+This takes time and effort and lots of research.
+As I mentioned above be open and upfront about your financial situation and what you are looking for when talking with people.
 Recommendations from friends are a great place to start your research.

 The two most important takeaways

-In case you haven’t got the point yet I think 1. talking with friends and colleagues about your situation and 2. research are the two most important elements when it comes to investing, especially if you are just getting started.
-And for all the women out there be actively involved with your finances.
-You should know what your family’s financial situation is and be part of the goal setting, planning, research and decision-making process.
+The two most important takeaways when it comes to expat finances are 1. talking with friends and colleagues about your situation and 2. research.
+These are especially inportant if you are just getting started.
+And for all the women out there please be actively involved with your finances.
+You should know what your family’s financial situation is.
+Be part of the goal setting, planning, research and decision-making process.
 The more time you spend talking, reading and educating yourself the more you will realise that a lot of it is very straight forward.

-For those of you who find the whole thing overwhelming and intimidating just start.
+For those of you who find the whole world of expat finances overwhelming and intimidating just start.
+In many ways, expat finances are not different from any other finances.
 Start off reading whatever you can find and if you find what you are reading is over your head ditch it and find something more accessible to you.
 I will leave you with a list of websites to help get you started.
 Good luck!

 Ellevest – this is specifically aimed at women and although they do offer financial services they have some great articles on their web site that cover all things investing.